-- Ice Option 1 Traditional Use a Ziploc bag with ice cubes or crushed ice.
-Add a little water to the ice bag so it will conform to your body. - 2.
-Ice Option 2 Best a reusable treatment method that is also edible.
+1. Ice Option 1 - Traditional

+Use a Ziploc bag with ice cubes or crushed ice.
+Add a little water to the ice bag so it will conform to your body.

+2. Ice Option 2 - Best

 Keep paper cups filled with water in your freezer.
 Peel the top of the cup away and massage the ice-cup over the injury in a circular pattern allowing the ice to melt away.